 AMY GOODMAN: You won the Nobel Peace Prize, Mairead Maguire, in 1976.
 Why?
-What actions were you engaged in then, some thirty years ago?
+What actions were you engaged in then, some 30 years ago?

 MAIREAD MAGUIRE: Well, in 1976, we were in a very dangerous position in Northern Ireland.
 We were in the brink of civil war.
 Three of my sister’s young children were all killed.
 And we started a peace movement.
 Our message was, this problem will not be solved through violence; it can only be done through dialogue and through nonviolence.
 And today in Northern Ireland, we are very glad we have our peace, and we are moving towards a more normal society.
 I believe the message from Northern Ireland, that you cannot solve these problems through state violence, militarism, paramilitarism, suicide bombs; you cannot solve these problems through violence, but only through nonviolence.
 That’s a message that is beginning to be heard more and more in Israel and in Palestine.